-The number of SQL batch requests per second has fallen below the threshold level.
+Symptoms: The number of SQL batch requests executed per second has risen over the threshold level.

-This metric represents the number of SQL requests that are being executed per second and is an indication server performance.
+This metric represents the number of SQL requests that are being executed per second and is an indication server load.

 Expected behavior :

-There is no standard metric for number of requests .
+There is no standard metric for a number of requests.
 You should set your own thresholds after reviewing past behavior.

 Using AimBetter monitor, identify any queries that have remained open for an inordinate length of time.
 Recover the query plan, and see whether any improvements are available.